SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

 # Enhance the Core Application for Multitenancy

 With this tutorial, you learn how to create a multi-tenant application based on the core application as described in the first tutorials for a one-off solution.

-## (Optional) Fast Forward
+You can either enhance the one-off solution to a multi-tenant solution following the step-by-step guide below or you can fast-forward and deploy the *main-multi-tenant* branch.

+## Option 1: Fast-Forward
-If you want to start right away with a working multi-tenant implementation, you can clone the branch [*main-multi-tenant*](../../../tree/main-multi-tenant) and start deploying it.
+If you want to start right away with a working multi-tenant implementation, clone the branch [*main-multi-tenant*](../../../tree/main-multi-tenant) and start deploying it.

-Alternatively, you can enhance the one-off solution to a multi-tenant solution following the step-by-step guide below.

-To fast forward:
+To fast-forward:

 1. In the provider subaccount SAP BTP cockpit (subaccount level), navigate to *Instances and Subscriptions*, open *SAP Business Application Studio*, and open the dev space *PoetrySlamsProvider* created during the [preparation of the provider subaccount](./22-Multi-Tenancy-Prepare-Deployment.md).